midjourney-api/midjourney-api/readme.md

 ## Usage

 Import the `MidjourneyAPI` class and create an instance with your API key and desired options.
-You can get your API Key and API Base URL at [Midjourney AI API](https://apiframe.pro)
+You can get your API Key and API Base URL at https://apiframe.pro

 ```javascript
 const MidjourneyAPI = require('midjourney-api');